Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Dual Decomposition of 0--1 Programs

 The system of linear constraints $Ax \leq b$ may be split into $m$ blocks, each block representing a single (or multiple) rows of the system.
-For instance, let $a_j^\top x \leq b_j$ denote the $j$-th row of $Ax \leq b$, then the problem can be written in the form \eqref{eq:binary-program} by setting $\I_j = \{ i \in [n] \mid a_{ji} \neq 0\}$ and $\X_j = \{ x \in \{0,1\}^{\I_j} \mid \sum_{i \in \I_j} a_{ji} x_{i} \leq b_j \}$. \end{ex}
+For instance, let $a_j^\top x \leq b_j$ denote the $j$-th row of $Ax \leq b$, then the problem can be written in the form \eqref{eq:binary-program} by setting $\I_j = \{ i \in [n] \setsep a_{ji} \neq 0\}$ and $\X_j = \{ x \in \{0,1\}^{\I_j} \setsep \sum_{i \in \I_j} a_{ji} x_{i} \leq b_j \}$. \end{ex}

-\subsection{Lagrangean dual}
+\subsection{Lagrangean Dual}

-While the problem \eqref{eq:binary-program} is NP-hard and thus difficult to solve in general, optimization over each single constraint alone, i.e.\ $\min_{x \in \X_j} c^\top x$, can be much easier.
-In order to combine solvers for each individual subproblem into a solver for the whole problem~\eqref{eq:binary-program}, we derive a Lagrangean dual problem that is amenable to dual block coordinate ascent.
+The problem \eqref{eq:binary-program} is NP-hard and thus difficult to solve in general.
+However, optimization over a single constraint alone, i.e.\ $\min_{x \in \X_j} c^\top x$, may be much easier depending on the constraint (although still NP-hard in general).
+We exploit efficient methods for the individual subproblems in order to solve a Lagrangean dual problem of \eqref{eq:binary-program} by block coordinate ascent.

 \begin{defn}[Lagrangean dual problem] Define the set of subproblems that constrain variable $x_i$ as $\J_i = \{j \in [m] \mid i \in \I_j\}$.
 Let the energy for subproblem $j \in [m]$ w.r.t.\ Lagrangean dual variables $\lambda^j \in \R^{\I_j}$ be $E^j(\lambda^j) = \min_{x \in \X_j} x^\top \lambda^j$.
 Then the Lagrangean dual problem is defined as